 BT: You are traveling as a couple.
 What is the best and the worst thing about globetrotting with a partner?

 ShEvo: We’re that sticky-sweet couple that people either love or hate, so it’s all second nature to us.
 Still, that first year was challenging.
 Being married for 25+ years to someone you truly love is one thing.
 But when going to the toilet is the only time you’re not touching or seeing your partner all day, every day… it’s a lot.
 But it’s also fantastic, and the good far outweighs the bad.
-Traveling with a true life partner means you can split the responsibilities, know the other half of your brain will pick up the slack where you fall short.
+Traveling with a true life partner means you can split the responsibilities, and know the other half of your brain will pick up the slack where you fall short.
 Pro tip: Work out ahead of time what those responsibilities are, and respect those boundaries.
 Else there might be more than one fight while you determine who’s fault it is that you’re walking 2 KM through a city’s water treatment facilities on your way to the immigration department.
 Just by way of example, you understand

 BT: We love your one-minute memories!
 What inspired those?